 Get the latest from TODAY

-Kathie Lee Gifford is the co-host of TODAY's fourth hour, alongside Hoda Kotb.
+Kathie Lee Gifford is the former co-host of TODAY's fourth hour, alongside Hoda Kotb.
 Gifford joined TODAY in March 2008.
 Since Gifford and Kotb teamed up, the 10 a.m. hour has been hailed as “appointment television” by Entertainment Weekly and “TODAY’s happy hour” by USA Today.
 In 2010, TODAY received the Daytime Emmy for Outstanding Morning Program.

 For 15 years, Gifford served as the co-host of “Live with Regis and Kathie Lee” where she received 11 Emmy nominations.
 Prior to “Live,” Gifford was a correspondent for “Good Morning America,” a position she held for three years.
 Gifford was also the first woman ever to guest host the “Late Show with David Letterman.”